All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Earlier growth hormone peptides like GHRP-6 and GHRP-2 are effective at releasing GH, but they also activate pathways that increase cortisol (the stress hormone), prolactin, and appetite.
 These off-target effects create side effects that can be problematic for many users.

-Ipamorelin is unique because it stimulates GH release at doses that do not meaningfully affect cortisol, ACTH, or prolactin.
+Ipamorelin is unique because it stimulates GH release at doses that don't meaningfully affect cortisol, ACTH, or prolactin.
 In the foundational study by Raun et al. (1998), ipamorelin failed to increase cortisol even at doses 200 times the effective GH-releasing dose .
 No other GHRP has demonstrated this degree of selectivity.

 Comparison to Other GH-Releasing Agents